 Experiment Flags

 Experiment flags enable A/B testing by directing users to different feature variants.
 They help you make data-driven decisions about which implementation to keep.
+You can use PHP's match expression to cleanly route users to the appropriate variant based on the flag evaluation.

 // Temporary: Compare variants for data